-Everyone who loves Haiti wants to learn the Creole language.
+Everyone who loves Haiti wants to learn Creole.
 The richness of Haitian culture is closely connected to this beautiful way of speaking.
 After my first visit, I couldn’t wait to talk with my new friends directly.
 After only a year of practice and study, I could handle most common conversations.

 That’s what you demonstrate when you make the effort to listen and speak.